Warren Gatland

-Warren David Gatland CBE (born 17 September 1963) is a New Zealand rugby union coach and former player who is currently in his second spell as the head coach of the Wales national team.
+Warren David Gatland CBE (born 17 September 1963) is a New Zealand former rugby union player and the former head coach of the Wales national team.

-As head coach of Wales from 2007 to 2019, he won four Six Nations titles, including three Grand Slams, and reached the semi-finals of the 2011 and 2019 Rugby World Cups.
-Gatland was also head coach of the British & Irish Lions on three tours, to Australia in 2013, when they won the Test series 2–1; New Zealand in 2017, when the series was drawn; and South Africa in 2021, losing the series 2–1.
+As a player, he was a hooker and was one of Waikato's longest-serving players, playing 140 games for the province – a record at the time.
+Gatland launched his coaching career as a player/coach for Taupiri in 1989, and after the All Blacks' 1989 tour, he remained in Ireland to act as a player/coach for Galwegians RFC leading them to promotion into the All-Ireland League Division 2.
+In 1994, he became assistant coach to Thames Valley in New Zealand.
+In 1996, he returned to Ireland and became the director of rugby at Connacht, leading them to the quarter-finals of the 1997–98 European Challenge Cup.
+From 1998 he coached Ireland; London Wasps; where he won three Premierships and the Heineken Cup; and Waikato, with whom he won the Air New Zealand Cup.

-He has previously coached Connacht, Ireland, London Wasps, where he won three Premierships and the Heineken Cup, and Waikato, with whom he won the Air New Zealand Cup.
-He has also coached Chiefs between 2020 and 2022 before returning to Wales in December 2022.
+As head coach of Wales from 2007 to 2019, he won three Six Nations titles, which were all Grand Slams, and reached the semi-finals of the 2011 and 2019 Rugby World Cups.
+Gatland was head coach of the British & Irish Lions on three tours: the 2013 British & Irish Lions tour to Australia, when they won the test series 2–1; the 2017 New Zealand tour, when the series was drawn; and the 2021 tour to South Africa, losing the series 2–1.

-As a player, he played as a hooker and was one of Waikato's longest-serving players, playing 140 games for the province – a record at the time.
+He coached Chiefs between 2020 and 2022, before returning to Wales in December 2022.
+He departed the head coach role mid-way through the 2025 Six Nations, after consistent losses in the Six Nations tournament for three years running.

 Playing career

-Gatland was born in Hamilton, New Zealand and educated at Hamilton Boys' High School and Waikato University.
+Gatland was born in Hamilton, New Zealand, and educated at Hamilton Boys' High School and Waikato University.
 He played 17 non-international matches for New Zealand, but never won an international cap.
 His first game as an All Black was in 1988, when he is said to have introduced a hybrid Australian rules–Gaelic football game to the training sessions, which was well received by the other players.

 Gatland became the record-holder of the most games for Waikato near the end of the 1994 season.
 He finished the season with 140 games in total and announced his retirement before the start of the 1995 season.